pravega/flink-connectors/documentation/src/docs/dev-guide.md

 env.execute("PravegaReader");
 ```

-## Run and Debug in local IDE
-Connector project uses [Project Lombok](https://projectlombok.org/), so we should ensure that we have our IDE setup with the required plugins. (**IntelliJ is recommended**).

-To import the source into IntelliJ:

-1. Import the project directory into IntelliJ IDE.
-It will automatically detect the gradle project and import things correctly.
-2. Enable `Annotation Processing` by going to `Build, Execution, Deployment` -> `Compiler` > `Annotation Processors` and checking `Enable annotation processing`.
-3. Install the `Lombok Plugin`.
-This can be found in `Preferences` -> `Plugins`.
-Restart your IDE.
-4. Connectors project compiles properly after applying the above steps.
-5. Set your Run and Debug Configurations in `Run` -> `Edit Configurations...`.
-Add your application configurations.

-For eclipse, we can generate eclipse project files by running `./gradlew eclipse`.

 ## Run in flink environment
 First build your application.
 From Flink's perspective, the connector to Pravega is part of the streaming application (not part of Flink's core runtime), so the connector code must be part of the application's code artifact (JAR file).
 Typically, a Flink application is bundled as a `fat-jar` (also known as an `uber-jar`) , such that all its dependencies are embedded.